Universal Studios Japan with Babies, Toddlers, and Small Kids

-Now, after visiting Universal Studios Japan (USJ) countless times both with and without my daughter, I finally feel ready (and super excited) to share my ultimate guide to USJ with babies, toddlers, and small children.
+Since I live in Osaka, I’ve visited Universal Studios Japan (USJ) countless times both with and without my daughter, so I’m super excited to share my ultimate guide to USJ with babies, toddlers, preschoolers, and older children.

 View this post on Instagram

-Best of all, they have a standard yearly pass (ユニバーサル・プライム年間パス・スタンダード), which I have bought twice so far, and children under the age of three are free.
+Best of all, they have an annual pass (ユニバーサル・プライム年間パス・スタンダード), which I have bought three times so far, and children under the age of three are free.
 If you live in Kansai or visit often, I highly recommend investing in one.

 Tickets and Hours at Universal Studios Japan

-You can either buy the pass online or at USJ.
+You can either buy the pass in advance online through:

 As mentioned earlier, I am a fan of the yearly pass.
 At 20,000 yen, it pays for itself on your third visit!
-But of course this would only make sense if you lived nearby and traveled enough to USJ to make it worth it.
+But of course, this only makes sense if you live nearby and travel enough to USJ to make it worth it.
 Note that there are blackout dates for this pass, such as during Golden Week, but honestly, it’s probably best to avoid busy periods anyway!

 If you want to get the yearly pass, note that you cannot buy it online on the day you’re going, only in advance.
-However, you can get the one day pass and then change it to the yearly pass at Guest Services after you enter the park.
+However, you can get a One-Day Studio Pass and then change it to the yearly pass at Guest Services after you enter the park.
 The sooner you do this the better because Guest Services gets very crowded as it nears closing since it’s also the lost and found area.

 The hours of operation tend to vary so make sure you check USJ’s website before you go!